 Arrangements are in the care of Schultz Funeral Home, DeWitt.

-To send flowers to the family or plant a tree in memory of Elizabeth "Betty" Alvina (Wiebel) Laschanzky, please visit our floral store.
+To send flowers to Elizabeth "Betty" Alvina (Wiebel) Laschanzky's family, please visit our floral store.